serialport/node-serialport/README.md

 Callback is called with data depending on your chosen parser.
 The default `raw` parser will have a `Buffer` object with a varying amount of data in it.
 The `readLine` parser will provide a string of your line.
 See the [parsers](#parsers) section for more information

 ### .on('close', callback)
 Callback is called with no arguments when the port is closed.
+In the event of an error, an error event will be triggered

 ### .on('error', callback)
 Callback is called with an error object whenever there is an error.